nrinaudo/nrinaudo.github.com/src/hakyll/posts/2014-08-21-purely-functional-sets.markdown

 ## Scala implementation of a binary search tree

 ### BinarySearchTree
 We'll implement binary search trees as an algebraic data type.
-In Scala, this means starting by a sealed trait to define the common operations:
+In Scala, this means starting with a sealed trait to define the common operations:

 ```scala